benclerc/Fortinet-FortiOSAPI/README.md

 This Config class is used to prepare the mandatory configuration information to instanciate and use the FortiOSAPI... classes.
 In the constructor you must pass :

-1. The switch's hostname (FQDN) or IP address
+1. The firewall's hostname (FQDN) or IP address
 2. A valid user's username
 3. The valid user's password